irisnet/irishub/docs/features/random.md

 ## Introduction

-This specification describes the usage and scope of random numbers on IRISHub.
+This specification describes the usage and scope of random numbers on IRIShub.
 This feature is currently in beta and please assess the risk yourself before using.

 ## Concepts

-Currently, IRISHub provides two random number generation methods: PRNG and TRNG.
+Currently, IRIShub provides two random number generation methods: PRNG and TRNG.

 ### Scope